Emperor Keitai: Keitai's reign

-Keitai declared his ascension in Kusuba, in the northern part of Kawachi Province (present day Shijonawate, Osaka), and married a younger sister of Emperor Buretsu, Princess Tashiraka.
+Keitai declared his ascension in Kuzuha, in the northern part of Kawachi Province (present day Hirakata, Osaka), and married a younger sister of Emperor Buretsu, Princess Tashiraka.
 It is supposed that his succession was not welcomed by everyone, and it took about 20 years for Keitai to enter Yamato Province, near Kawachi and the political center of Japan at the time.

 In Keitai's later years, 527 or 528, the Iwai Rebellion broke out in Tsukushi province, Kyūshū.
 Keitai assigned Mononobe no Arakabi as Shōgun and sent him to Kyūshū to put down the rebellion.

 Among his sons, Emperor Ankan, Emperor Senka and Emperor Kinmei ascended to the throne.

 The actual site of Keitai's grave is not known.
 He is traditionally venerated at a memorial Shinto shrine (misasagi) at the Ooda Chausuyama kofun in Ibaraki, Osaka.

 The Imperial Household Agency designates this location as Keitai's mausoleum.
 It is formally named Mishima no Aikinu no misasagi.